On the edge-Erd\H{o}s-P\'{o}sa property of Ladders

-\begin{proof} As a counterexample, we use the graph~$G^*$ as introduced in the beginning of Section~\ref{sec:toolbox}.
+\begin{proof} Consider a ladder with $l geq 14$ rungs.
+As a counterexample, we use the graph~$G^*$ as introduced in the beginning of Section~\ref{sec:toolbox}.
 In Lemma~\ref{tools:lem:oneDirectionOfMainProof}, we have seen that there exists no upper bound on the size of the hitting set.

+It remains to show that there are no two edge-disjoint ladders in $G^*$ with at least $l$ rungs each.
+Suppose a ladder would contain an X-wing in $W$.
+Then this X-wing would contain an ($a$-$b$, $c$-$d$)-linkage in $W$.
+By Lemma~\ref{def:lemma:noTwoLinkages}, there are no two edge-disjoint ($a$-$b$, $c$-$d$)-linkages in $W$.
+Thus there can be no two edge-disjoint ladders in $G^*$ that contain an $X$ wing in $W$.

-The only thing that is left to prove is that every ladder in $G^*$ must contain an X-wing.
-So let $U$ be a ladder with $l$~rungs in $G^*$.
+Thus it only remains to show that every ladder in $G^*$ with at least $l$ rungs must contain an X-wing in $W$.
+So let $U$ be a ladder in $G^*$ with $l$~rungs.
 First of all, we observe that $U$ cannot be entirely contained in $W$ due to Lemma~\ref{maxSizeInWall}.
 Even more clearly, it cannot be entirely contained in $G^* - W$ as there is only room for $l_A$ or $l_C$ rungs there.

-We call $U_{in}$ the maximal subgraph of $U$ in $W$, while we call the one in $G^* - (W - \{a, b, c, d\})$ $U_{out}$. $U_{in}$ and $U_{out}$ are edge-disjoint, $U_{in} + U_{out} = U$ and both are non-empty as seen above.
+We call $U_{in}$ the maximal subgraph of $U$ in $W$, while we call the one in $G^* - (W - \{a, b, c, d\})$ $U_{out}$. $U_{in}$ and $U_{out}$ are edge-disjoint, $U_{in} \cup U_{out} = U$ and both are non-empty as seen above.

 \textbf{Claim 1:} \emph{$U \cap C \neq \varnothing$} Suppose $U$ would be disjoint from $C$.
 Then $U$ is entirely contained in $G^* - C$.
 We have seen before that in this case, it cannot be disjoint from $A$ or $W$.
 As $U$ is two-connected, it must therefore use both $a$ and $b$ to connect $U_{in}$ and $U_{out}$.
 Now we distinguish three cases: